pinkozz/blog-website/README.md

 • Easy-to-use and extandable codebase

 # Installation
 *!!
-To run this application successfully, you must have Node.JS installed on your local machine !!*
+To run this application successfully, you must have Node.JS and PostgreSQL installed on your local machine !!*

 1. Clone this repository to your local machine using this command: